-PYP Calendar for the 24-25 academic year is available on the school website.
+PYP Calendar for the 25-26 academic year is available on the school website.
 Changes will be applied for the primary years calendar.

-PYP Timetable for 24-25 is provided by homeroom teachers.
-Please consider that you will be informed in advance if there are any changes in the timetable.
+PYP Timetable for 25-26 is provided by the homeroom teachers.
+Please consider that you will be informed in advance if there are any changes to the timetable.

-Reviewed and approved by PYP Leadership Team, 26 August 2024
+Reviewed and approved by PYP Leadership Team, 26 June 2025